anoxic/bibleqe/Library_API.md

 ## Search.query

+    Search.query(<query>)

+e.g.

     search = Search.new()
     search.query("word otherword")
     search.query("this|orthat")
     search.query("/rais.*/")

-Takes a string of space separated argument or an array.
+Takes a string of space separated arguments or an array.
 You can include any word, OR group, and regex in a query, so "word this|orthat otherword /rais.*/" is valid.

 ## Search.result